arduino/docs-content/content/hardware/03.nano/boards/nano/tutorials/nano-getting-started/nano-getting-started.md

 ---
 title: Getting Started with Arduino Nano
-description: A step-by-step guide to install the board package needed for the Arduino Nano board.
+description: A step-by-step guide to get started with the Arduino Nano.
 author: Hannes Siebeneicher
 tags: [Nano, Installation, IDE]
 ---

-To use the [Arduino Nano](/hardware/nano/) board, you will need to install the Arduino AVR Board Package.
+To use the [Arduino Nano](/hardware/nano/) board, you will need the Arduino AVR Board Package, which comes preinstalled with the IDE.

-To install it, you will need a version of the Arduino IDE, which you can download from the [Arduino Software page](https://www.arduino.cc/en/software).
+You will need a version of the Arduino IDE, which you can download from the [Arduino Software page](https://www.arduino.cc/en/software).
 In this guide, we will use the latest version of the IDE 2.

 ## Software & Hardware Needed